 I grew up receiving mixed messages about what success entails.
 I was encouraged to get good grades and attend college to establish an independent career.
 But underneath it all, there were strong cultural expectations.
 I could sense that a woman in my culture could only reach the pinnacle of success if she got married and had kids, something that I don’t accept, nor aspire to.

 Even though my defiance ruffles the feathers of a few people in my community, it’s given me the impetus to search within myself and define success on my own terms.
 While this traditional yardstick works for some people, it’s never been the case for me.
 And if I have to depart from convention, I need to find different metrics to guide my decisions.

 It’s critical that we develop the courage to challenge established standards, as each one of us has our own unique desires and dreams.
 Avoid focusing on what your friends and family think.
 They’ll never really know what will truly fulfill you.
-Only you know where you should be investing your time and energy.
+Only you could know that.

 Pay attention to how the idea of reaching specific goals makes you ‘feel’ rather than what it would ‘look’ like to others.
-This is a litmus test to check whether your realizations are coming from a shallow place of ego or from the realm of your wiser self, guided by your intrinsic values and a sense of meaning and purpose.
+This is a litmus test to check whether they’re coming from a shallow place of ego or from the realm of your wiser self, guided by your intrinsic values and purpose.